Code-Institute-Submissions/Second_Milestone_Project-3/README.md

 This is a travel website that users can use to find out more about Iceland, its cities, attractions, natural wonders and more.
 Travel website allows user who has not yet traveled to Iceland, to find more about his destination of travel and what they would like to visit.
 Using two search bars on website they can pick location and nearbyplaces they would like to search for, the website will then display this destination on google map and show locations of interest to the user.
-Furthermore it will also showcase articles about different attractions depending on the city that user has searched for.
+Furthermore it will also showcase articles about different attractions.

 ## UX
 Strategy plane: